 I’ve been pondering how I actually do make this happen day in and day out.
 First of all, it is a lifestyle change.
 This is not something I intend to drop in a month or two.
 I’m in this for the long haul, so I am constantly working and refining my daily routine, shopping, and kitchen skills so I continue to get better and eating Paleo becomes easier.

-Below are 10 Practical Solutions to Diet Change that I’ve learned over the last year to make my Paleo meal preparation easier and less time-consuming.
-I’ve learned (not necessarily mastered, mind you!) these over a year or more.
+Below are 10 Practical Paleo Tips to Successful Diet Change that I’ve learned over the last year to make my Paleo meal preparation easier and less time-consuming.
+I’ve learned (not necessarily mastered, mind you!) these Paleo tips over a year or more.
 If you can’t begin to imagine yourself doing this, take your time.
-One step at a time, and you will get there!
+One step at a time and you will get there!

 Prep Breakfast the Night Before